MorrisCastro04/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 task 6:python file that contains the class definition of a State and an instance Base

 task 7: script that lists all State objects from the database

+task 8: script that prints the first State object from the database